BYU-PRISM/GEKKO/docs/brain.rst

    GEKKO specializes in a unique subset of machine learning.
 However, it can be used for various types of machine learning.
 This is a module to facilitate Artificial Neural Networks in GEKKO.
-Most ANN packages uses gradient decent optimization.
-The solvers used in GEKKO use far more advanced techniques that gradient decent.
+Most ANN packages use gradient decent optimization.
+The solvers used in GEKKO use more advanced techniques than gradient decent.
    However, training neural networks may require extremely large datasets.
-For these large problems, gradient decent does prove more useful because of its ability to massively parallelize.
+For these large problems, gradient decent does prove more useful because of the ability to massively parallelize.
-   Nevertheless, training in gekko is available for cases where the data set is of moderate size, for combined physics-based and empirical modeling, or for other predictive modeling and optimization applications warrant a different solution strategy.
+   Nevertheless, training in GEKKO is available for cases where the data set is of moderate size, for combined physics-based and empirical modeling, or for other predictive modeling and optimization applications that warrant a different solution strategy.

 .. py:class::	b = brain.Brain(m=[],remote=True,bfgs=True,explicit=True):